mindspore-ai/docs/docs/mindinsight/docs/source_en/debugger.md

 For more launch parameters, please refer to [MindInsight Commands](https://www.mindspore.cn/mindinsight/docs/en/r1.3/mindinsight_commands.html).

+### Run the Training Script in Debug Mode

-Then, set `export ENABLE_MS_DEBUGGER=1` or `export ENABLE_MS_DEBUGGER=True` to specify the training is in the debugger mode, and set the debugger host and port to which the training is connected:
+Run the training script in debug mode, you need to set `export ENABLE_MS_DEBUGGER=1` or `export ENABLE_MS_DEBUGGER=True` to specify the training is in the debugger mode, and set the debugger host and port to which the training is connected:
 `export MS_DEBUGGER_HOST=127.0.0.1` (the service address must be consistent with MindInsight host address);
 `export MS_DEBUGGER_PORT=50051` (the port must be consistent with MindInsight debugger-port).